Another CDFN Life hack by Chris Stewart

 The other thing this might help with is culture shock, or at least one of the horrible side effects.
 It’s not uncommon (even for those of us who have been on many posts) to lock yourself up in your SQ when you get to a new post because you’re just overwhelmed.
 By forcing yourself to go out and meet other expats and diplomats, you might find others who are also overwhelmed, and those who can help you solve some of the simple stresses of living in this new place.
 After the 6 months you’ll find that you’re a little more well adjusted to the new environment and you can pick and choose what to do, but for the start of your post, force yourself to be a social butterfly.

-Chris Stewart has been a Creative professional for over 20 years, photographer, video wizard, writer, illustrator, often juggling more than one hat at once.
-Chris is also an expert suitcase packer!
-He’s currently based in Myanmar, with previous adventures in Cambodia, Pakistan, Greece, and Japan.
-The ‘CDFN life hacks’ aims to provide quick tips to navigate the posting cycles.
+Written by Chris Stewart — Chris Stewart has been a creative professional for over 20 years: a photographer, video wizard, writer, illustrator, often juggling several hats at once.
+Chris is also a packing expert!
+He’s currently in a suitcase transition after leaving Myanmar, having had adventures in Cambodia, Pakistan, Greece, and Japan.
+The “CDFN Life Hacks” are designed to provide quick advice for navigating assignment cycles more smoothly.